ThibautGery/ThibautGery.github.io/_drafts/2017-03-02-writing-pure-functions-in-scala-with-mutable-structure.md

 The `dropWhile` method is nicely crafted from a functional point of view: every variable is immutable, there are no side effects.
-The recursive call could be a problem: I might fill the stack and receive a [`StackOverflowError`](https://docs.oracle.com/javase/8/docs/api/java/lang/StackOverflowError.html), but the compiler is "smart enough" to optimize the [Tail recursion](https://en.wikipedia.org/wiki/Tail_call) into a classic iteration.
+The recursive call could be a problem: It can fill the stack and send a [`StackOverflowError`](https://docs.oracle.com/javase/8/docs/api/java/lang/StackOverflowError.html), but the compiler is "smart enough" to optimize the [Tail recursion](https://en.wikipedia.org/wiki/Tail_call) into a classic iteration.

 The `takeWhile` method "doesn't seem really functional" because it is using state but the important part is: the state is kept locally, the function is still pure, without side effect.
 A "more functional" implementation could look like that: